viviantajohnson/rpractice/README.md

 3. [The LSD Lab Guide To: Navigating RStudio](https://github.com/viviantajohnson/rpractice/blob/9c2a40a766a831462767491fb26e3badb83bd88c/Navigating%20RStudio.pdf)

      A walkthrough of the RStudio panels, opening a new script, running code, setting a working directory, loading data, installing and loading packages, and saving a script.

-Basic Analysis Scripts
-Well-commented R scripts demonstrating:
+3. Well-commented R scripts, along with small example .csv datasets, demonstrating:
+   * basic functions

-Descriptive statistics
+   * descriptive statistics

-Correlations
+   * correlations

-t-tests
+   * t-tests (coming soon)

-Data transformations

-Essential R functions

-Example datasets
-Small CSV files used in the tutorials so you can follow along.

-Everything is structured so that a novice can begin with installation and progress through increasingly complex analyses.
+   * data transformations (coming soon)